vippsas/vipps-developers/README.md

 You can use this test user to in the [Vipps test apps](#vipps-test-apps).

+**Important:** Do _not_ use the test phone number in production, as the test number may be a real phone number for a real Vipps user.

 If you need additional payment cards, you can add it in the Vipps app.
 See [Credit card numbers](https://github.com/vippsas/vipps-developers/tree/master/testdata#credit-card-numbers) for more details.